ganrad/aks-aspnet-sqldb-rest/README.md

       ![alt tag](./images/H-22.PNG)

-### Exercise: Execute functional tests and deploy Claims API microservice to *Production* stage
+### Exercise.
+Execute functional tests and deploy Claims API microservice to *Production* stage
 This exercise is included to validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.

 **Challenge:**